-Geothermal Project
+Geothermal Projects

 Spring 2024

-We’re adding a closed-loop geothermal system to the College in our Chapel Circle green space.
+We added a closed-loop geothermal system to the College in our Chapel Circle green space.

 An illustration showing how the library is heated during the winter and cooled during the summer.